Find answers to commonly asked questions from primary care and behavioral health clinicians about working in virtual care and working with Wheel.

 Why is working at Wheel different than other telehealth companies?

 At Wheel, our mission is to change the way healthcare works by focusing on clinicians.
 We are committed to protecting your licenses and livelihood always.

-We fiercely advocate for our clinicians by meticulously vetting our virtual care company partners for above-board clinical and regulatory compliance, implementing up-to-date practice standards, and ensuring our clinical teams are properly trained to deliver the highest-quality virtual care.
+We fiercely advocate for Wheel clinicians by meticulously vetting our virtual care company partners for above-board clinical and regulatory compliance, implementing up-to-date practice standards, and ensuring clinical team members are prepared to deliver the highest-quality virtual care.